Checkpoint 3

 Write an A* path planner that will allow you to find plans from one pose in the environment to another.
 You will integrate this path planner with the motion_controller from checkpoint 1 to allow your MBot to navigate autonomously through the environment.

-Once your planner is implemented, test it by constructing a map using your SLAM algorithm and then using botgui to generate a plan.
-Right-click somewhere in free space on your map.
-Your planner will then be run inside botgui and a robot_path_t will be sent to the motion_controller for execution.
+Once your planner is implemented, test it in a real maze by constructing a map using your SLAM algorithm and then using botgui to generate a plan.
+The full process to testing your A* in a real maze is:

 1) Provide a figure showing the planned path in an environment of your creation with the actual path driven by your robot overlayed on top.

-2) Using astar_test_files, report statistics on your path planning execution times for each of the example problems in the data/astar folder – you simply need to run astar_test_files after implementing your algorithm.
+2) Using astar_test, report statistics on your path planning execution times for each of the example problems in the mbot_example_logs/astar folder – you simply need to run astar_test after implementing your algorithm.
 If your algorithm is optimal and fast, great.
 If not please discuss possible reasons and strategies for improvement.

 Task 3.3 Map Exploration